GuttembergMachado/dora/README.md

 # DORA - Document Object Recognition and Analysis

-**Dora** is a document classifier.
+**Dora** is a multi-class document classifier.
 It is a supervised machine learning trainer and classifier used to classify scanned images of documents, photos of documents, or video frames containing documents.

-**This version is still non functional (2017-Aug-07).
-As soon as it is working I will remove this message and provide samples as well**
+**This version is still non functional (2017-Aug-18).
+As soon as it is working I will remove this message (and provide samples as well)**

-There is serveral different techniques and algorithms implemented on its VC++ version, including my own version of a Projection Algorithm based on XYCut.
+There is several different techniques and algorithms implemented on its VC++ version, including my own version of a Projection Algorithm based on XYCut.

-This repo is the first try out of a linux port, as well as an effort to adapt the code, that was previously written for opencv 2.4, in order to  to take adavantage of the new features and patters offered from opencv 3.2.
+This repo is the first try out of a linux port, and an effort to adapt the code, that was previously written for opencv 2.4, in order to  to take advantage of some of the new features and patterns offered by opencv 3.2.

 Dora is a console application and although there's no setup required, it does requires an opencv 3.2 (or latter) installed.